bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/issuing-bitmarks.md

 # Registering Bitmark Certificates

 Assets with titles that have been publicly recorded are [more valuable](../../problem-we-are-trying-to-solve.md) than those without.
 They are what grant basic rights, such as the ability to resell, rent, lend, and donate the property.
 The Bitmark blockchain allows individuals to access these rights for digital assets by registering their titles as Bitmark Certificates.
-This can be done using the [Bitmark App](#registering-bitmark-certificates-using-the-bitmark-app), the [Bitmark SDK](#registering-bitmark-certificates-using-the-bitmark-sdk), or the [Bitmark-CLI](#registering-bitmark-certificates-using-the-bitmark-cli).
+This can be done using the [Bitmark SDK](#registering-bitmark-certificates-using-the-bitmark-sdk), or the [Bitmark-CLI](#registering-bitmark-certificates-using-the-bitmark-cli).

 The process of registering a Bitmark Certificate for a digital asset occurs in two steps: